-When asked what do I – a proud Wiradjuri woman – want to see included in school curriculums regarding Aboriginal history, the answer is simple: the truth, the whole truth, and nothing but the truth.
-But, in modern Australia, there has been an undeniable tendency to shy away from telling the truth about Indigenous history.
+When asked what do I – a proud Wiradjuri woman – want to see included in school curriculums regarding First Nations history, the answer is simple: the truth, the whole truth, and nothing but the truth.
+But, in modern Australia, there has been an undeniable tendency to shy away from telling the truth about First Nations history.

-To ignore Aboriginal people and issues within Australian history is to tell an incomplete story.
+To ignore First Nations people and issues within Australian history is to tell an incomplete story.
 The stockman, the bushranger, the explorer, the ANZAC, the returned soldiers, the floods and bushfires, the overcoming of adversity … all of these identities and legacies involve Aboriginal people.

 As expressed by Uncle Stan Grant senior, we do not live in two worlds, we live in the same world.
 Thus, there is no Aboriginal world and ‘white’ world and, therefore, no Australian history outside of Aboriginal history.
 We must tell our shared history – all of it, good and bad.

 First Nations history is important for every generation